The Pokémon Company is working with Tencent to create a new Pokémon game for the series’ 25th anniversary!

 Inverse has also spotted Blastoise, Stuffle, Aipom, Clefable, Toxicroak, Rotom, and Altaria in promotional materials.
 It’s possible that some of these are just wild Pokémon or might be added to the game’s rost post-launch.

 What platforms will Pokémon Unite be available for?

-An "in-app purchases available" disclaimer in the trailer also confirms that Pokémon Unite will have microtransactions.
-On the bright side, The Pokémon Company also confirmed that it will feature cross-play between the Nintendo Switch and mobile versions of the game, so you'll be able to play with friends easily.
+On the bright side, The Pokémon Company also confirmed that it would feature cross-play and cross-progression between the Nintendo Switch and mobile versions of the game, so you'll be able to play with friends easily.

 Is Game Freak developing Pokémon Unite?

 No. Game Freak, the studio behind most Pokémon games, is not developing Pokémon Unite.
 Instead, it's being developed through a collaboration between The Pokémon Company and Tencent, the massive Chinese conglomerate that's also behind MOBAs like League of Legends.

 Specifically, a newer studio within Tencent called TiMi is handling the development of Pokémon Unite.
 Even though Tencent is a somewhat controversial company to many western gamers, one can't deny that its MOBA experience makes them a good fit for Pokémon Unite.
 This also means that Game Freak can solely focus on Sword and Shield's DLC and whatever new mainline Pokémon game is next.

 Pokémon Unite will be released July 21 for Nintendo Switch, iOS, and Android.